sigreen-nokia/gazoo/README.md

 ## Developer method (if you want to build the docker image yourself)

-* This method, allows you the opertunity to customise the scripts.
+* This method, allows you the opertunity to customise the code. webhook script changes don't require a re-build.
 * From the git source this builds your own private docker image and then runs it.
 * It doesn't use my image from dockerhub.